Klaus Thymann: Early career

-In Thymann's early career he photographed musicians and made music videos, he worked with Kashimir and photographed David Bowie, Depeche Mode, Coldplay, Green Day, David Bowie, Linkin Park, The Kills, Prodigy, The Cardigans, Suede, Elvis Costello and Robyn amongst many more.
+In Thymann's early career he photographed musicians and made music videos, he worked with Kashimir and photographed David Bowie, Depeche Mode, Coldplay, Green Day, David Bowie, Linkin Park, The Kills, Prodigy, The Cardigans, Suede, Elvis Costello and Robyn amongst others.

 In collaboration with the Danish alternative rock band Kashmir, he created the music video of the song "Mom in Love & Daddy in Space”.
-He was awarded with the 2000 Danish Music Awards in the Danish Music Video of the Year category for the video and the video was nominated for a MTV award.
+He was awarded with the 2000 Danish Music Awards in the Danish Music Video of the Year category for the video and the video was nominated for an MTV award.